 The appeal of viral vectors is related to their broad host cell range and high expression levels of foreign genes.
 Typically, viral vectors with a DNA or RNA genome can be loaded with foreign genes of different lengths; for example, most vectors allow insertion of 6-8 kb, including extensive therapeutic genes[58].
-Recently, reverse genetics technology has been applied to help produce recombinant NDV (rNDV) from nonsegmented negative-strand RNA-cloned cDNA to enhance oncolysis[59], as follows: mutating the F gene[60]; inserting a gene encoding a cytokine, such as IL-2[61], IL-15[62] or IL-7[63], to enhance the immunostimulatory effect; simultaneous insertion of two cytokines synergistically to increase antitumor effects[64]; and inserting a bispecific antibody (bsAbs) consisting of a single-chain variable region (scFv) that can simultaneously target virus and immune cells.
+Recently, reverse genetics technology has been applied to help produce recombinant NDV (rNDV) from nonsegmented negative-strand RNA-cloned cDNA to enhance oncolysis[59], as follows: mutating the F gene[60]; inserting a gene encoding a cytokine, such as IL-2[61], IL-15[62] or IL-7[63], to enhance the immunostimulatory effect; simultaneous insertion of two cytokines synergistically to increase antitumor effects[64]; and inserting a bispecific antibody consisting of a single-chain variable region that can simultaneously target virus and immune cells.
 Concerning T cells, the targets can be CD3, CD25 and CD28, whereas the target of NDV can be F or HN [65] (Figure 3).

-Chia et al[66] incubated with human NDV strain AF2240 in vitro with human CRC cell lines (SW620, ddd-1, Dks8, HCT116p53+/+, HCT116p53-/- and HT29), all cells in total 70-90% of cell death occurred after 96 hours of culture, providing a basis for in vivo experiments.
-In one study, a nude mouse model of human colon cancer SW620 cells was established, and the anti-tumor effect was studied by intratumoral (i.t.) and intravenous (i.v.) injection using NDV Mukteshwar strain.
+Chia et al[66] incubated with human NDV strain AF2240 in vitro with human CRC cell lines (SW620, ddd-1, Dks8, HCT116p53+/+, HCT116p53-/- and HT29).
+Cell death occurred in 70-90% of cells after 96 hours of culture, providing a basis for in vivo experiments.
+In one study, a nude mouse model of human colon cancer SW620 cells was established, and the anti-tumor effect was studied by intratumoral and intravenous injection using NDV Mukteshwar strain.
 The results showed that tumor growth in mice was inhibited by 43% and 40%, respectively, and the survival time was prolonged[55].

-In the subcutaneous model of BALB/c mice bearing CT26 colon cancer, NDV Ulster strain was injected in and around the tumor after tumor inoculation, and the tumor was completely relieved by the 40th day, and the long-term survival rate was 70%[67].
+In the subcutaneous model of BALB/c mice bearing CT26 colon cancer, NDV Ulster strain was injected in and around the tumor after tumor inoculation, and the tumor was completely relieved by the 40th day.
+The long-term survival rate was 70%[67].
 When NDV was used for local treatment of liver metastases of MTH-68/HCT26 colon cancer cells, it was observed that tumor growth was significantly inhibited, the survival time of mice was prolonged, and there was no toxic side effect on mice[68].
-Ockert et al[69] constructed a tumor-bearing mouse model of human colon cancer (SW620, HT29 and MM17387) and injected intratumoral (i.t.) and intraperitoneal (i.p.) injections with NDV 73-T strain.
+Ockert et al[69] constructed a tumor-bearing mouse model of human colon cancer (SW620, HT29 and MM17387) and injected intratumoral and intraperitoneal injections with NDV 73-T strain.
 The results showed that multi-dose NDV injection significantly inhibited tumor growth in mice compared with single dose, and the inhibition rate reached 77-96%.

 Vigil et al[70] treated the constructed CT26 colon cancer mouse model with the NDV recombinant strain rNDV/F3aa-IL-2 expressing IL-2.
 Compared with the wild-type control virus, the recombinant virus can significantly reduce the tumor growth of the tumor-bearing mice and prolong the survival time, so that the condition of most mice is sustained.
-Yamaki et al[71] established CRC multifocal liver metastasis model of rats or multifocal lung metastasis model, using the expression of mutant (L289A) new town of fusion protein of soluble tumor cystic stomatitis virus carrier (types) [rVSV NDV/F (L289A)][72] for hepatic artery and local drug delivery, while the pulmonary metastasis models do not show long-term survival, but obviously improve the survival rate of mice liver metastasis model, four of the seven rats only survive for a long time more than 100 days and dissection of long-lived mice liver metastases tumorIt provides an effective basis for the follow-up clinical trials.
+Yamaki et al[71] established CRC multifocal liver metastasis model of rats or multifocal lung metastasis model using the expression of mutant (L289A) new town of fusion protein of soluble tumor cystic stomatitis virus carrier (types) [rVSV NDV/F (L289A)][72] for hepatic artery and local drug delivery.
+The pulmonary metastasis models did not show long-term survival.
+However, in the mice liver metastasis model, four of the seven rats survived for more than 100 d.
+This result provided an effective basis for the follow-up clinical trials.

 Clinical application of NDV against CRC